-Test your alarm weekly by pressing and releasing the test button (dome) quickly.
+Test your alarm weekly by pressing and releasing the test button quickly.
 A quick beep will confirm the button has been pushed followed by voice prompts that will inform you of the upcoming test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm, strobe, and voice (and any interconnected units) will activate if the electronic circuitry, horn, speaker, and battery are working.
-If the alarm, strobe, or voice does not activate, or gives erratic or low volume sound, the unit must be replaced.
-NOTE: AC power must be applied for the strobe to activate.
+The alarm and voice (and any interconnected units) will sound if the electronic circuitry, horn, speaker, and battery are working.
+If the alarm or voice does not sound, or gives erratic or low volume sound, the unit must be replaced.
 See Permanently Disable Alarm / Discharge Battery section to determine how to prepare the unit for shipment or disposal.

-WARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE EAR PROTECTION WHEN TESTING, AND AVOID LOOKING AT THE BRIGHT STROBE DIRECTLY, OR COVER IT WITH YOUR HAND.
+A WARNING: DUE TO THE LOUDNESS OF THE ALARM, ALWAYS STAND ABOUT 2.5 FEET AWAY FROM THE UNIT OR USE EAR PROTECTION WHEN TESTING.